HopeRise/CrawlSearch/README.md

 ![Architecture Diagram](spiders/Assets/Architecture_Diagram.png)

-This diagram shows how the system’s components interact and communicate using interfaces such as file I/O and HTTP endpoints.
+This diagram shows how the system’s components interact and communicate.
+The system begin web scraping to retrieve HTML file, then convert the HTML files into TXT files.
+After the conversion, I generate the inverted index of the files.
+Once the inverted index has been created, the flask will then calculate the TF-IDF and cosine similularity based of the queries.csv file.
+Finally the system will output another CSV file named results of the ranking of each query based on the calculating the flask has made.
 The implementation leverages external libraries, including Scikit-Learn, BeautifulSoup, Scrapy, and Flask to provide the necessary functionality for crawling, parsing, indexing, and query processing.

 ## Operation